Mental Resilience, Cognitive Canaries & High-Stakes Decision Making with Retired Poker Pro Chris Sparks

 - Canary policy: During the situation, ask: "What objective signal tells me I should pause, downshift, or stop?"

-- Post-review: After the situation, ask: “What happened, what did I learn, and what policy or condition should change next time?”
+- Post-review: After the situation, ask: "What happened, what did I learn, and what should change next time?"

 Chris extends this beyond poker into relationships, teams, health, attention, and work.
-If something important keeps erupting at inconvenient times, it may be because you have not created a better time for it.
-Weekly check-ins with yourself, your partner, or your team can catch weak signals before they become crises.9
+If something important keeps erupting at inconvenient times, it may be because you haven't created a better time for it.
+Weekly check-ins with yourself, your partner, or your team catch weak signals before they become crises.

 A simple weekly review: